jeffreykegler/old_kollos/notes/misc/strand.md

 and the straddling dotted rule, have different dot positions.

-### Expanding nodes that straddle the split point
+### Adding nodes that straddle the split point

-The function `Straddle-node-create(prefix-node, yim)` returns a new bocage node.
+The function `Straddle-node-create(prefix-node, yim)` creates a new bocage node, and adds it to the bocage.

+`prefix-node` is a bocage node which must be on the prefix side of the split.
+`yim` is an Earley item which must be on the suffix side of the split.
+`Rule(yim)` must be a reverse nucleotide.

+`Straddle-node-add(prefix-node, yim)`
+is equivalent to the following:

+        Node-add(Straddle-node-create(prefix-node, yim))

+### Creating nodes that straddle the split point

-The new node will not
-have been added to the bocage.
+The function `Straddle-node-create(prefix-node, yim)` The new node will not have been added to the bocage.
+Creating of straddling nodes
+is factored into a separate function, to allow last-minute changes to the bocage node.

 `prefix-node` is a bocage node which must be on the prefix side of the split.